Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden.rst

 #.
 Visit your app store of choice and download the Bitwarden app.
 Once downloaded and installed, let's go into Orbot, and add the app to the VPN apps list.
 You may need to hit the refresh button in the top left to get it to populate.

 #.
 Next, enter the Bitwarden app.
 You'll be greeted with a log-in screen, and just like in the extension, you can go to the top left gear icon to enter the Settings.
-You'll need to enter your LAN address from your Embassy, so you can copy-paste it over to your phone, or type it in by hand.
+You'll need to enter your Tor address from your Embassy, so you can copy-paste it over to your phone, or type it in by hand.
 Don't forget to ensure the prefix is ``http://`` and NOT ``https://``.
 Hit save, and you'll be returned to the log-in screen.

 #.
 Go ahead and tap 'Log In,' enter your credentials, and you can access your Bitwarden app / Vaultwarden server.